-In the following figure the conceptual architecture of the IANOS system is presented.
-The system is separated in five different layers: the Business Layer, the User Interface Layer, the Decision Making Layer, the Communication Layer and the Physical Layer.
-In the following chapter a description of the layers is provided, together with an introduction of each layer's components.
-The Physical Layer, containing the various physical assets and devices that IANOS uses, was introduced in D2.1, "Report on Islands requirements engineering and Use Cases definitions", and therefore is not further analysed in the current document, except the inclusion of "Non-intrusive characterization and use of energy flexibility in water heating systems".
+In the following figure, the conceptual architecture of the IANOS system is presented.
+The system is separated into five different layers: the Business Layer, the User Interface Layer, the Decision Making Layer, the Communication Layer and the Physical Layer.
+In the following chapter, a description of the layers is provided, together with an introduction of each layer's components.
+The Physical Layer, which contains the various physical assets and devices used by IANOS, was introduced in D2.1, "Report on Islands requirements engineering and Use Cases definitions", and therefore is not further analysed in the current document, except the inclusion of "Non-intrusive characterization and use of energy flexibility in water heating systems".

-Figure 3.1: IANOS Conceptual Architecture
+Figure 3.1: IANOS Conceptual Architecture.